 Hyperlinks and “live” web and email addresses.
 Eliminate all “live” links, such as web or email addresses.
 Be diligent about removing hyperlinks from bibliographies and reference lists, where they are likely to have been carried over from a source document.

 [Why?
-Both the hidden doce and the visible text of a hyperlink — in other words, the entire address — may translate as blank when typesetting.]
+Both the underlying code and the visible text of a hyperlink — in other words, the entire address — may translate as blank during typesetting.]

 Stylesheets.
 Eliminate all unused stylesheets.
 If possible, avoid stylesheets altogether.

 [Why?
 Stylesheets in a word processor are welcome features for typing and formatting a paper efficiently and consistently.
 However, when stylesheets are used in a paper submitted for typesetting, the typesetter will eliminate them.
 In some cases this could mean loss of the author’s or editor’s data and/or structure.
 For example, text styled with a word processor’s bulleted or numbered list styles will appear as unstructured paragraphs, without initial bullet or number.
 Unless the copyeditor has tagged the passage extra-textually as a list, list items will become plain paragraphs].